oscal-compass/compliance-trestle/docs/tutorials/trestle_sample_workflow.md

 The OSCAL schema specifies that a catalog must contain metadata, groups, and back-matter - so this command will pull them out of the original file and place them in separate json files for additional manipulations.

-To begin splitting the file first cd to the directory where `catalog.json` has been placed.
+To begin splitting the file, first cd to the directory where `catalog.json` has been placed.

 ```
 > cd catalogs/mycatalog